 LOW V.O.C.
 WATER-BASED EPOXY PRIMER/SEALER

 PS-100 WB is a two-component epoxy sealing primer designed to increase the adhesion and coverage of American Safety Technologies flooring products on concrete, wood, tile and other porous substrates.
-This low odor and low VOC formula makes it ideal for use in kitchens, hospitals, and other odor sensitive areas.
+This low odor and low VOC formula make it ideal for use in kitchens, hospitals, and other odor sensitive areas.

 Easy to handle and apply, PS-100 WB penetrates deep into the surface ensuring good adhesion of the top coat.